 e.
 Detects, reports, and takes corrective action if the system reaches a potentially hazardous state.

-Software: (1) computer programs, procedures, and possibly associated documentation and data pertaining to the operation of a computer system (2) all or a part of the programs, procedures, rules, and associated documentation of an information processing system (3) program or set of programs used to run a computer (4) all or part of the programs which process or support the processing of digital information (5) part of a product that is the computer program or the set of computer programs.
-The software definition applies to software developed by NASA, software developed for NASA, software maintained by or for NASA, COTS, GOTS, MOTS, OSS, reused software components, auto-generated code, embedded software, the software executed on processors embedded in programmable logic devices, legacy, heritage, applications, freeware, shareware, trial or demonstration software, and open-source software components.
-(Source: NPR 7150.2)
+Software: defined as (1) computer programs, procedures, and associated documentation and data pertaining to the operation of a computer system (2) all or a part of the programs, procedures, rules, and associated documentation of an information processing (3) program or set of programs used to run a computer (4) all or part of the programs which process or support the processing of digital information (5) part of a product that is the computer program or the set of computer programs.
+This definition applies to software developed by NASA, software developed for NASA, software maintained by or for NASA, Commercial-Off-The-Shelf (COTS), Government-Off-The-Shelf (GOTS), Modified-Off-The-Shelf (MOTS), Open Source Software (OSS), reused software components, auto-generated code, embedded software, the software executed on processors embedded in programmable logic devices (see NASA-HDBK-4008), legacy, heritage, applications, freeware, shareware, trial or demonstration software, and OSS components.
+(Source NPR 7150.2)

-Software Assurance: The level of confidence that software is free from vulnerabilities, either intentionally designed into the software or accidentally inserted at any time during its life-cycle, and that the software functions in an intended manner.
+Software Assurance: (1) a set of activities that assess adherence to, and the adequacy of the software processes used to develop and modify software products.
+Software assurance also determines the degree to which the desired results from software quality control are being obtained.
+(2) set of activities that define and assess the adequacy of software processes to provide evidence that establishes confidence that the software processes are appropriate for and produce software products of suitable quality for their intended purposes.
+(Source IEEE Definition)

+Note: A key attribute of software assurance is the objectivity of the software assurance function with respect to the project.

-Software Developer: A person or thing that develops software, based on program/project requirements.
+Software Developer: A person, organization, or system that develops software based on program/project requirements.

-Software Life -Cycle: The period that begins when a software product is conceived and ends when the software is no longer available for use.
-The software life -cycle typically includes a concept phase, requirements phase, design phase, implementation phase, test phase, installation and checkout phase, operation and maintenance phase, and sometimes, retirement phase.
+Software Life Cycle: The period that begins when a software product is conceived and ends when the software is no longer available for use.
+The software life cycle typically includes a concept phase, requirements phase, design phase, implementation phase, test phase, installation and checkout phase, operation and maintenance phase, and sometimes, retirement phase.

 Software Peer Review: An examination of a software product to detect and identify software anomalies, including errors and deviations from standards and specifications.
-(Source: IEEE 1028)
+(Source IEEE Definition)

-Software Safety: The aspects of software engineering, system safety, software assurance and software safety that provide a systematic approach to identifying, analyzing, tracking, mitigating, and controlling hazards and hazardous functions of a system where software may contribute either to the hazard(s) or to its detection, mitigation or control, to ensure safe operation of the system.
+Software Safety: The aspects of software engineering, system safety, and software assurance, that provide a systematic approach to identifying, analyzing, tracking, mitigating, and controlling hazards and hazardous functions of a system where software may contribute either to the hazard(s) or to its detection, mitigation or control, to ensure safe operation of the system.